 Players build up an economy, trying to acquire the most money.
 You will acquire production companies, which produce goods, and shipping companies, which deliver goods to cities.
 As cities receive goods, they grow, increasing their demands.
 Production companies earn money for each good delivered to a city but must pay shipping companies for the distance traveled.
 This may be a losing trade.
 Players can research advantages, that make major changes.
 For 2 – 5 players, games run 3 – 4 minutes.

-FOR MORE: Buy Indonesia
+FOR MORE: Buy Indonesia on Amazon

 #03 | Imperial 2030